ooni/oohttp/README.md

 ```

 See [example/example-utls/tls.go](example/example-utls/tls.go) for a real-world
-example of how to write and use a `TLSConn` compatible adapter.
+example of writing a `TLSConn` compatible adapter.

 ## Issue tracker